rschuk26/sdet-takehome/README.md

 ## Deliverables
 1. Test strategy document committed to the repo
-2. WWorking test code for your chosen option (2a or 2b) committed to the repo
+2. Working test code for your chosen option from Part 2, committed to the repo
 3. A README with instructions on how to run your work
 4. Bug document committed to the repo